 How Travis Bickle Channels Arthur Bremer

 Arthur Bremer was almost right.
-Director Martin Scorsese used the pages of Bremer’s diary as the inspiration for Travis Bickle, the character played by Robert De Niro in the 1976 film Taxi Driver.
+Screenwriter Paul Schrader used the pages of Bremer’s diary as part of the inspiration for Travis Bickle, the character played by Robert De Niro in the 1976 Martin Scorsese film Taxi Driver.
 Like Bremer, Bickle was a man without much to do in life besides plot a political assassination.

-At his trial, experts labeled Arthur Bremer a schizoid.
-Evidence presented painted an obsessed man who knew was he was doing.
-On May 9, 1972, six days before the shooting, he signed up to become a volunteer for Wallace’s campaign in Silver Spring, Maryland.
+At his trial, defense experts tried to paint Bremer as a schizophrenic with little control over his actions.
+Other evidence, however, painted an obsessed man who knew was he was doing.
+On May 9, 1972, six days before the shooting, he’d signed up to become a volunteer for Wallace’s campaign in Silver Spring, Maryland.

-On May 13, witnesses say they saw Bremer wait outside a campaign stop in Michigan two days before the assassination attempt.
+And on May 13, witnesses reportedly even saw Bremer waiting outside a campaign stop in Michigan a full two days before the assassination attempt — showing even more premeditation.
 Authorities raided Bremer’s apartment and found a book about security problems facing political candidates, a Confederate flag, Black Panther literature, and scraps of paper talking about bigotry and sexual fantasies.

 Ultimately Arthur Bremer was sentenced to 53 years in prison for attempted murder.
-He was paroled after serving 35 years for good behavior in 2007.
-Since his release, Bremer has lived in obscurity in Cumberland, Md., choosing to keep a low profile.
+However, he was paroled after serving 35 years for good behavior in 2007, as reported by the Washington Post.
+Since his release, Bremer has lived in obscurity in Cumberland, Maryland, choosing to keep a low profile.

-In 2015, the gun used in the assassination attempt fetched more than $28,000 auction.
+In 2015, the gun used in the assassination attempt fetched more than $28,000 at an auction.
 It seems Bremer’s actions still command the attention and money of some Americans.

-At least one other person was inspired by Arthur Bremer, or at least Taxi Driver.
+And in a remarkable twist of fate, at least one other person was inspired by Arthur Bremer, or at least the film Taxi Driver.
 Supposedly, would-be presidential assassin John Hinckley became obsessed with Jodie Foster after she appeared in the film.

 In 1981, Hinckley shot President Ronald Reagan and said he wanted to kill him to impress the young actress.
 Hinckley was found not guilty by reason of insanity.
 He was released from psychiatric care in 2016.